-In fact, economies with a diversified export basket are more innovative, but the corruption associated with revenues generated from oil production is holding most oil-rich MENA countries back from becoming innovative and diversified economies that they aspire to be.
-Innovation cannot take place in an environment characterized by rampant systemic corruption, administrative sloth and clientelism and mismanagement of oil revenues (Movchan et al., 2017).
-In these countries, corruption has broadly contributed to poor governance experienced in public institutions, weakened the institutional basis for entrepreneurial and innovative activities, increased inefficiencies and wastage in public expenditure and service delivery, and left little room for R&D expenditures and reinvestments for further innovation and learning (Anokhin and Schulze, 2009).
-Postponement, delays and cancellations of economic diversification programs are common in a corrupt environment where rent-seeking activities are more attractive relative to innovative and productive activities.
-Innovators need government-sponsored goods and intensive government support in terms of permits, licenses, patents, import quotas, easier access to finance, and competition laws and regulations which provide the framework for innovation, but it is quite difficult, if not impossible, to meet these needs in less transparent environments, as corrupt leaders have strong incentives to shape the rules and regulations to their own advantage and are not held accountable for using oil revenues efficiently and making bad policy decisions (Murphy et al., 1993).
+In fact, economies with a diversified export basket are more innovative, but the corruption associated with revenues generated from oil production is holding most oil-rich MENA countries back from becoming the innovative and diversified economies that they aspire to be.

+Innovation cannot take place in an environment characterized by rampant systemic corruption, administrative sloth and clientelism, and mismanagement of oil revenues (Movchan et al., 2017).
+In these countries, corruption has broadly contributed to the poor governance experienced in public institutions, weakened the institutional basis for entrepreneurial and innovative activities, increased inefficiencies and wastage in public expenditure and service delivery, and left little room for research and development expenditures and reinvestments for further innovation and learning (Anokhin and Schulze, 2009).
+Postponement, delays, and cancellations of economic diversification programs are common in a corrupt environment where rent-seeking activities are more attractive compared to innovative and productive activities.
+Innovators need government-sponsored goods and intensive government support in terms of permits, licenses, patents, import quotas, easier access to finance, and competition laws and regulations that provide the framework for innovation.
+However, it is quite difficult, if not impossible, to meet these needs in less transparent environments, as corrupt leaders have strong incentives to shape the rules and regulations to their own advantage and are not held accountable for using oil revenues efficiently and making bad policy decisions (Murphy et al., 1993).
 Oil-rich countries with widespread corruption cannot expect to win the innovation race that is directly related to property rights protection.
 Pervasive corruption can weaken property rights protection, hinder the process of channeling knowledge and transferring technology, and restrict access to new and more advanced technology that can spur subsequent domestic innovation (Acemoglu and Verdier, 1998).
-The combination of oil revenues and naked corruption downplays the importance of seeking innovation and passing effective laws for protecting intellectual property, and creates an insulating layer between the income generated by oil sales and the practical ways of financing economic diversification.
-If leaders truly aim to use oil rents for financing economic diversification projects, then what matter are oil profits (that can be used to build up overseas investments in a sovereign wealth fund) rather than oil revenues (that are used to support current spending), but the form that reality takes is quite different in most oil-exporting MENA countries whose corrupt governments care anxiously about the continuity of the external demand for oil.
+The combination of oil revenues and widespread corruption downplays the importance of seeking innovation and passing effective laws for protecting intellectual property, and creates an insulating layer between the income generated by oil sales and the practical ways of financing economic diversification.
+If leaders truly aspire to use oil rents to finance economic diversification projects, then oil profits - that can be used to build up overseas investments in a sovereign wealth fund - are what matter, rather than oil revenues that are used to support current spending.
+However, what takes place in reality is quite different in most oil-exporting MENA countries, the corrupt governments of which anxiously care about the continuity of the external demand for oil.